ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_viewinginstances.md

 | Deleting | The instance is being deleted. |
 | Deletion Error | An error occurred when the instance was being deleted. |
 | Deleted | The instance is deleted. |
-{: caption="Table 2. vCenter Server with Hybridity Bundle instances status descriptions" caption-side="top"}
+{: caption="Table 2. vCenter Server with Hybridity Bundle instances status descriptions" caption-side="bottom"}

 ## Procedure to view vCenter Server with Hybridity Bundle instances property details
 {: #vc_hybrid_viewinginstances-procedure-view-inst-property}